yoyosource/YAPION/docs/versions/0.26.x/examples/basics/Notation.md

 <div style="padding: 10px; background-color: #00000010; border-radius: 5px;">
     <img src="../../../../icons/question.png" width="22" alt="" style="vertical-align: middle; margin-left: 5px; float: right">
-    What is the difference between YAPION and JSON?
+    What is the difference between YAPION and JSON?<br>
+    The main difference is that YAPION supports more types than JSON.
+This is needed to support serialization and deserialization of Java objects.
+    Comments are syntactic sugar which are not needed fot the serialization and deserialization but are quite useful for the programmer if they want to use YAPION as a configuration format.
 </div>

 ### The building blocks
 YAPION itself is composed of the following building blocks:
 - **Objects**: Identified by the `{` and `}` characters.
 Present in JSON
 - **Arrays**: Identified by the `[` and `]` characters.
 Present in JSON